joshgoebel/wren-console/NETWORKING.md

 }
 ```

 In most cases the delegate will embed the lower-level class.
-See `Connection` for an example.  `Connection` is simply wraps and serves as the delegate for `UVConnection`.
+See `Connection` for an example.  `Connection` simply wraps and serves as the delegate for `UVConnection`.

 ### UVServer (low-level API)